-Why has my pet been prescribed omeprazole?
+Why has my pet been prescribed sucralfate?

-Omeprazole is used to prevent or treat ulcers in the stomach and upper small intestine.
-These ulcers can develop in a variety of diseases such as kidney failure or stomach cancer.
-They can also be a side effect of a group of pain-relieving drugs called NSAIDs (non-steroidal antiinflammatory drugs).
-Omeprazole is also used to help treat acid reflux from the stomach into the oesophagus
+Sucralfate is used to help treat and prevent ulcers of the stomach, oesophagus and upper small intestine.
+These ulcers can develop in a variety of diseases such as intestinal disease, kidney failure or cancer.
+They can also be a side effect of a group of pain-relieving drugs called NSAIDs (non-steroidal anti-inflammatory drugs) or large doses of steroids.

-How should I store omeprazole?
+How should I store sucralfate?